Songun

-Songun is the "military-first" policy of North Korea, prioritizing the Korean People's Army in the affairs of state and allocation of resources.
+Songun is the "military-first" ideology and policy of North Korea, prioritizing the Korean People's Army in the affairs of state and allocation of resources.
 "Military-first" as a principle guides political and economic life in North Korea, with "military-first politics" dominating the political system; "a line of military-first economic construction" acting as an economic system; and "military-first ideology" serving as the guiding ideology.

 Songun elevates the Korean People's Army within North Korea as an organization and as a state function, granting it the primary position in the North Korean government and society.
 It guides domestic policy and international interactions.
 It is the framework for the government, designating the military as the "supreme repository of power".
 The government grants the Korean People's Army the highest economic and resource-allocation priority and positions it as the model for society to emulate.
 Songun represents the ideological concept behind a shift in policies since 1994 which emphasize the people's military over all other aspects of state and society.